FOUNDATION DEGREE GRANTS

-- Applicants must have been resident in the United Kingdom for at least 3 consecutive years prior to undertaking study in the UK at a College of FE/HE or university.
+- Applicants must have been resident in the United Kingdom for at least three consecutive years prior to undertaking study in the UK at a College of FE/HE or university.

 - Mandatory for all shortlisted candidates.

-- Interviews have been planned for Wednesday 21 and Thursday 22 August 2019.
+- Interviews are planned for Wednesday 21 and Thursday 22 August 2019.